 - The space in which the arrangement occupies.

 Western vs Japanese style arrangements - Key Differences

-As mentioned earlier there are notable key differences when designing for Western vs Japanese style arrangements.
+As mentioned earlier there are notable key differences when it comes to Western vs Japanese style arrangements.
 These include:

 - the visual appearance of the arrangements

-Western style arrangements usually appear symmetrical whereas Japanese style arrangements asymmetrical.
+Western style arrangements are usually symmetrical in appearance whereas Japanese style arrangements asymmetrical.

-- the emphasis placed by the floral designer on certain elements of floral design, notably line and space
+- the emphasis placed by the floral designer on line and space

-In Sogetsu ikebana the key elements are line, mass and colour.
-In most instances, it’s the focus on line that makes an arrangement appear distinctively Japanese-style.
+In most instances, it’s the focus on line and space that makes an arrangement appear distinctively Japanese-style.